rh24/cryptie-cli-gem/README.md

 # Cryptie

 This Ruby Gem scrapes cryptocurrency information from CoinMarketCap.com and provides a CLI for users to look up figures for each coin as well as simulate orders.
-Note, that costs of each coin will differ on actual trading exchanges, so calculations in this gem will only reflect a rough estimations of real-world orders.
+Note, that costs of each coin will differ on actual trading exchanges, so calculations in this gem will only reflect rough estimations of real-world orders.

 ## Installation